 The Weeknd’s Epic Performance Of ‘Starboy’ At iHeartRadio Festival Will Leave You In Awe

 The Weeknd’s performance at the iHeartRadio Music Festival on Sept.
 22 was amazing!
-Not only did he command the stage with his sexiness while rocking out to his hit ‘Starboy,’ but he had everyone on their feet — including us.
-Check out the performance here!
+He had everyone on their feet while rocking out to ‘Starboy’ — including us!
+Watch him slay the stage here.

 The Weeknd, 27, performed at the T-Mobile Arena in Las Vegas, NV for the iHeartRadio Music Festival yesterday, Sept.
 22, and his rendition of his hit “Starboy” was a show-stopper!
 Seriously, this guy just gets better every time.
 Now we know why it is, after all, the Starboy: Legend of the Fall 2017 World Tour!
 It is definitely his greatest song by far and a perfect one to headline with.
 The hot singer took the stage to belt out his amazing song and totally spit hot fire.